-- Use Cat 5 (\$0.10- 0.15/ft), has 4 pair, or CAT 3 (if you can find it) for station wiring - In any case, use twisted pair, helps reject noise (crosstalk from DCC) - Use terminal strips or telephone style 66 blocks for connections, "Euro" connectors get loose on 24 Ga wire (YMMV) - See our website for wiring diagrams
+- Use Cat 5 (\$0.10- 0.15/ft), has 4 pair, or CAT 3 (if you can find it) for station wiring - In any case, use twisted pair, helps reject noise (especially crosstalk from DCC) - Use our Telephone Connector, terminal strips or telephone style 66 blocks for connections, "Euro" connectors get loose on 24 Ga wire (YMMV) - Label everything! - See our website for wiring diagrams

-Bad Ideas:
+Bad Ideas (make only new mistakes):

-- Wireless multi handset systems cheap but take too much effort to make a call, no party line - Non choked/balanced Battery Feed low volume, poor side tone rejection, poor party line performance - Series wiring two stations only, poor sidetone rejection, any failure in wiring knocks the whole thing out
+- Wireless multi handset systems cheap but take too much effort to make a call, no party line - Non choked/balanced Battery Feed low volume, poor side tone rejection, poor party line performance - Series wiring two stations only, poor side-tone rejection, any failure in wiring knocks the whole thing out - PABXs, were prototypical for some late tower operations in the Northeast, otherwise rarely used for train control.
+Dialing, waiting for ring, trying to add additional parties is awkward and time consuming in a model RR environment.
+Most inexpensive units do not handle rotary dialing or drive classic ringers.
+Contact me if you think you really need these.